-Here are some of our favorite sacred geometry tattoos.
+Here are some of our favorite sacred geometry tattoo ideas.

-A sleeve is a beautiful way to tell a story.
+A sleeve tattoo is a beautiful way to tell a story.

-If you want to link several sacred geometry shapes, or perhaps have the same one cascade across your body on a seemingly endless loop, we love a sleeve for its versatility.
+If you want to link several sacred geometry tattoos, or perhaps have the same one cascade across your body on a seemingly endless loop, we love a sleeve for its versatility.

 Some tattoos aren’t for anyone but you.

-We love the small tattoo trend because it allows you to have one demure design, or to build up a bad-ass collection over time.
+We love the small tattoo trend because it allows you to have one demure tattoo design, or to build up a beautiful tattoo collection over time.

-When choosing an artist for your small sacred geometry tattoo, be sure to work with someone who understands petite tattoos.
+When choosing a tattoo artist for your small sacred geometry tattoo, be sure to work with someone who understands petite tattoos.

-They’ll be able to tell you how much detail you can work with before sacrificing quality.
+They’ll be able to tell you how much detail you can work with.